zerospiel/docs/docs/admin/backup/prepare-backups.md

       appropriate Velero S3 bucket access.
 Review the necessary permissions [here](https://github.com/vmware-tanzu/velero-plugin-for-aws?tab=readme-ov-file#option-1-set-permissions-with-an-iam-user).
 Reference the JSON policy file named `velero-policy.json` and take care to replace `${BUCKET}` with the correct bucket name).

       > NOTE:
       > If you're using EKS, the "user" is actually a role.
-If you get an error such as
-      > ```console
-      > AccessDenied: User: arn:aws:sts::026090528175:assumed-role/eksctl-JohnDoeEKSK0rdentMgmtClus-NodeInstanceRole-j0olMRJHrM0A/i-0f7dad2d91447f173 is not authorized to perform: s3:ListBucket on resource: "arn:aws:s3:::nick-chase-backup-bucket" because no identity-based policy allows the s3:ListBucket action
-      > ```
-      > You an extract the role from the message (in this example, it's the `assumed-role`) and create the policy.
-For example:
-      > ```shell
-      > aws iam put-user-policy
-      > --role-name eksctl-JohnDoeEKSK0rdentMgmtClus-NodeInstanceRole-j0olMRJHrM0A
-      > --policy-name velero
-      > --policy-document file://velero-policy.json
-      > ```

-      > NOTE:
-      > If you're using EKS, the "user" is actually a role.
 If you get an error such as...
       >
       > ```